DeployTZ/Docs/docs/first-app.md

----
-title: "Your First App"
+# Getting Started

-description: "How to Deploy your app instantly"
+## How to Deploy your app instantly
----

 Once you have signed in, you will be presented with a dashboard like this:

 ![Dashboard](/public/images/dashboard.png)

-Let's discuss the sections:

 ## Account Overview